TedTschopp/tedt.org/_posts/Homepage/2017-06-01-Random-Board-Game-Night.md

 - Uses tables from the Procedural Text Generation system I am using for computerized fiction

-description: "An application of the Procedural Text Generation system to create a\
-    \ new game for you to play every hour. \n"
+description: An application of the Procedural Text Generation system to create a new game for you to play every hour.
-seo-description: 'An application of the Procedural Text Generation system to create
-    a new game for you to play every hour.
+seo-description: An application of the Procedural Text Generation system to create a new game for you to play every hour.

-    '

 categories: Home
 tags: